ajrouvoet/ajrouvoet.github.io/src/content/blog/shaken-not-made.md

     -- We always run this rule, so that the test result is always outputted.
-    -- This is fine, because it basically just reads back the results of other rules. alwaysRerun
+    -- This is fine, because it basically just reads back the results of other rules.
+    -- Can you recall how to do this with Make? ;-) alwaysRerun

     -- We read the output of Javac and Statix.